 What are Non-Denominational Churches?
 Why are these fellowships created and what do they usually believe?
 Learn the answers to these questions and more as we explore the meaning, growth, and examples of non-denominational organizations.

 Meaning of Non-Denominational

-Non-Denominational Churches of Christianity are congregations who are not self-affiliated with a traditional denomination and often separate themselves from the strict doctrine and customs of other Christian fellowships.
-Simply put, it means “not denominational" and somehow different from the historic, well-known denominations of Christianity.
+Non-Denominational Churches of Christianity are congregations that are not self-affiliated with a traditional denomination and often separate themselves from the strict doctrine and customs of other Christian fellowships.
+Simply put, it means “not denominational" and is somehow different from the historical, well-known denominations of Christianity.

 Commonly established by individual pastors or communities, these churches seek to practice a unique approach to traditional Christian worship.
 Although there is some general overlap between non-denominational churches and traditional Protestant congregations in terms of practices and foundational beliefs, sharing common sources of theology from the Bible and Protestant Reformation.
 Examples of Protestant denominations include Presbyterian, Episcopal, Lutheran, and Methodist.

 The rise of non-denominational congregations has been remarkable in modern history.
 As reported by Universal Life Church, the amount of Americans classifying their religion as non-denominational increased from fewer than 200,000 in 1990 to greater than 8 million by 2008.

 Non-denominational Christians usually have an inclination to regard the Bible itself as their authority rather than the customs of a distinct church.
 As contemporary fellowship has moved away from traditions, many people favored the Christian teachings of the Bible to the edicts or directives of authorities in large churches.